Bruno-Muller/AGC-BLOCK-III-DOC/README.md

 ##### 8.1.3.1.
 DATA= derivated pseudo-instructions

 These pseudo-instructions assemble as DATA= hardware-instruction.
-DATA= is not used directly by the programmer, DATA= is not a assmebly instruction.
+DATA= is not used directly by the programmer, DATA= is not a assembly instruction.

 ```
 Octal       Op Code     Description